denartha10/LiveScoreboardAPI/README.md

 ## Match Class Design

-This initial design for the `Match` class encapsulates all relevant match details including
+The `Match` class is a simple data holder that encapsulates all relevant match details including:
 - home and away teams,
 - their current scores,
 - and the match start time.

-I am not sure if the comparable logic should be in the `Match` class, I am going to compare matches in a collection (red black tree) but should it be up to the consumer of the class to implement the comparison logic?

-The `Match` class is designed to encapsulate the details of a football match, including the teams involved, their scores, and the time the match started.
-It implements the `Comparable` interface to allow for natural ordering based on specific criteria, which is useful when storing matches in a collection like a red-black tree.

-It implements `Comparable` to support
+Previously, the class implemented `Comparable` to allow natural ordering for use in collections like red-black trees.
+However, this approach tightly coupled comparison logic with data representation, which violates the Single Responsibility Principle and reduces maintainability.

+### New Design Decision

+To better adhere to **SOLID principles**, **object-oriented best practices**, and **Clean Code**, comparison logic has now been moved into a separate `DefaultMatchRanking` class.

+## DefaultMatchRanking (Comparator) Class Design:

+- Keeps the `Match` class focused purely on representing match data.
+- Decouples sorting behavior from the data model, making it reusable and testable.
+- Allows for flexible sorting strategies without modifying the `Match` class or consumer classes.

+The custom `DefaultMatchRanking` is designed to order matches by:
-- ordering by total goals scored (descending),
+1. Total goals scored (descending),
-- then by recency (more recent matches first),
+2. Match recency (more recent first),
-- and finally by team names to break ties,
+3. Team names to break ties.

-ensuring consistent and unique sorting in our collection.
-Score updates are handled through a dedicated method, keeping the class focused and cohesive for use within a larger scoreboard system.

-> I have written some initial tests to validate the functionality of the `Match` class.
+This ensures consistent, unique sorting within collections while preserving clean separation of concerns.